 Helping your child to settle into our nursery

 Children settle into nursery in lots of different ways.
 Some children will confidently move into the nursery room as soon as they come in.
-Other children may be nervous and anxious about leaving their parent.
+Other children may be nervous and anxious about leaving their beloved parent.
 Most children will be somewhere in between the two.

 Please be reassured and try not to worry if your child experiences difficulties - it is a very normal part of a child’s development to be anxious, nervous or angry about starting nursery.
 We also recognise that many parents will find this a difficult and sometimes upsetting process.
 We hope that we can use our experience to support you and your child in whatever way suits you.